nickShengY/action-gesture-detection-lstm/README.md

 # Detect Real-time hand gestures
+**Examples are in the directory and demonstrated in the python notebook!**

-Using OpenCV, Tensorflow, and LSTM to detect hand gestures in real-time
+## **Using OpenCV, Tensorflow, and LSTM to detect hand gestures in real-time**

 ## Start: